Paul Pogba news: Manchester United midfielder suffers racist abuse on social media after penalty miss against Wolves | Goal.com

 Many of those which appeared on Monday in relation to Pogba have since been deleted, while a number of accounts have been taken down.

-United have spoken out on the incidents, though, saying in a statement to the BBC: "Everyone at Manchester United is disgusted by the racial abuse aimed at Paul Pogba last night and we utterly condemn it.
+United have spoken out on the incidents, though, saying in a statement: "Everyone at Manchester United is disgusted by the racial abuse aimed at Paul Pogba last night and we utterly condemn it.

 "The individuals who expressed these views do not represent the values of our great club and it is encouraging to see the vast majority of our fans condemn this on social media also.